Austria-Hungary’s Many Armies

 Like the Austrian Landwehr, its doppelganger the Hungarian Honvédség began in 1867 as a militia charged with secondary security duties.
 During the negotiations that created the Dual Monarchy, the Hungarians demanded that the Imperial Army be divided between Vienna and Budapest.
 There would be a separate Hungarian army command and Ministry of War, and the Hungarian Army would wear its own uniforms, march under its own banners and most important of all would respond only to Magyarul as the language of command.

-Gyula Graf Andrássy, the newly appointed minister-president of Hungary and the chief negotiator for his side, proved ready to compromise with the army’s negotiator, Lt.
+Gyula Graf Andrássy, the newly appointed minister-president of Hungary (as well as alleged lover of Empress-Queen Elisabeth) and the chief negotiator for his side, proved ready to compromise with the army’s negotiator, Lt.
 Col. Friedrich Beck (Franz Josef’s personal military aide, and thus holding far greater status than his rank might suggest).
 Recognizing that Andrássy needed symbols, Beck offered a separate Hungarian militia reporting to its own ministry.
 This force would wear the same uniform as the Common Army, march under the same flags and hew to the same standards of training and equipment.
 The only noticeable difference would be the use of Magyar as the language of command.
 And so the Honvédség, or Royal Hungarian Army, was born.

 Over the next four decades Hungarian politicians continued to demand their own flags and uniforms, with little success.
 Under the 1867 compromise the Honvédség could not field artillery, but as early as 1870 Andrássy tried to undermine this by offering to purchase enough Gatling guns to equip each Honvéd regiment with its own dedicated battery, at Hungarian expense.
 The War Ministry refused the offer, declaring the weapons to be artillery pieces and thus disallowed, but the acquisition of artillery for the Honvédség became another goal of Hungarian nationalists.
 Once again a compromise was reached: The Gatling guns could be bought, but had to be stationed in fortress garrisons.